eigatech/zmk-config/README.md

 > [!WARNING]
 > When using both Nice!Nano and Seeed XIAO microcontrollers, make sure you are flashing them with the correct files!

+## ZMK Keymap Editor

+Nick Coutsos' [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) is a user-friendly, browser-based WYSIWYG app designed to make editing your keymap file easier.
+It supports conditional layers, behaviors, combo and macro editing, rotary encoders, and more.

 ## Shops and other useful links